+APPEAL 5

 L vs. M and W

 Part 2, Section C Preamble

 Rule 18.2, Mark-Room: Giving Mark-Room

 Ignorance of the rules is no excuse for breaking a rule.
 A boat without right to mark-room that takes room given in error breaks no rule.

+Facts and Decision of the Protest Committee

 Three boats, W, M, and L, were approaching the starting line on port tack to start at the portend mark.
 L was close-hauled and heading just to leeward of the mark.
 W and M converged with L and compelled her, in order to avoid a collision, to bear away and allow them room to pass between her and the mark.
 Both W and M took advantage of the room provided by L to pass between L and the mark.
 L protested both M and W for breaking rule 11 (On the Same Tack, Overlapped).

-At the hearing, M stated that she was unaware of the preamble to Section C. She thought that she had to give mark-room to W under rule 18.2(a), and L had to give mark-room to both M and W. W knew she was not entitled to mark-room at the mark, and she had made no such claim, but simply took advantage of the room given by M, and passed between her and the mark.
+At the hearing, M stated that she was unaware of the preamble to Section C. She thought that she was required to give mark-room to W by rule 18.2(b), and L had to give mark-room to both M and W. W knew she was not entitled to mark-room at the mark, and she had made no such claim, but simply took advantage of the room given by M, and passed between her and the mark.

 The protest committee disqualified both M and W for breaking rule 11.
 W appealed.

+Decision of the Appeals Committee

-Since L did not owe M mark-room under rule 18, because of the exception in the Section C preamble, M's disqualification for breaking rule 11 is upheld.
+Since L was not required to give M mark-room by rule 18, because of the exception in the Section C preamble, M's disqualification for breaking rule 11 is upheld.
 Ignorance of the rules is no excuse for breaking a rule.

 With regard to the disqualification of W, when a boat voluntarily or unintentionally makes room available to another boat that, under the rules, has no right to that room and makes no claim to it, that other boat may take advantage, at her own risk, of the room so given.
 In that case, she breaks no rule.

 W's appeal is upheld.
 The decision of the protest committee disqualifying W is reversed, and she is reinstated in her finishing place.
 M remains disqualified.

+December 1950

+APPEAL 6

 Great Scot and Jolee vs. Black Jac

 Definitions, Obstruction

 Definitions, Room

+Rule 10, On Opposite Tacks

 Rule 11, On the Same Tack, Overlapped

-Rule 21, Exoneration

 Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction

+Rule 43.1(a), Exoneration

+Rule 43.1(b), Exoneration

+Rule 64.2, Decisions: Penalties

 A leeward port-tack boat must give a windward port-tack boat room to pass a starboard-tack boat that is an obstruction.
-Rule 64.1 permits the disqualification of a boat that was a party to a protest hearing, even if she was not protested.
+Rule 64.2 permits the disqualification of a boat that was a party to a protest hearing, even if she was not protested.